Letters to the Editor 5-3-18

 Punk holy site

-Great review, as usual by Richard Foss (Abigaile at the vanguard,” ERNews, April 19, 2018).
+Great review, as usual (Abigaile at the vanguard,” ERNews, April 19, 2018).
 Foss remembers “when this address was a symbol of cultural anarchy.”
 I remember when it was just the opposite.
 My parents dropped me off at Sunday School at the Baptist church there every week from 1957 ’till 1964.

 Brew lagoon boon